moharaka/Linux-DSM/README_apply_policy_k.md

 ## Implementation

+We implement our ioctl in the host as in the userspace QEMU.
+That work is done in the  kvm.h file in Linux-DSM/include/uapi/linux directory.
 Our work in this part is divided into 02 steps.

 4. **Ioctl is captured by KVM**
  Vm system calls can be captured in this following function which can be found in the folder /Linux-DSM/virt/kvm